Conference Overview

 -

-Foster collective ethical reasoning across disciplines, institutions, and roles
+Foster ethical dialogue, reflection, and exchange across disciplines, institutions, and roles

 -

-Generate practical, implementable ethical approaches that can inform policy, governance, and practice
+Generate practical, implementable approaches that can inform policy, governance, and practice

 -

-Provide a platform for unveiling, testing, and strengthening ABN's ongoing intellectual and practice-based outputs
+Provide a platform for refining and strengthening ongoing intellectual and practice-based work.

 The 2026 Foundational Edition